 Now if you right click on an image, you’ll see two new options of resize and rotate in the context menu.

 You can choose the resize option to resize the image right from the right-click menu quickly.
 It will present you a few options for resizing the image.
-It doesn’t retain the aspect ratio though.

 It might not be a path-breaking trick but it does save you a few clicks.